How to help someone who has relapsed on drugs or alcohol

 Discovering that someone has relapsed on drugs or alcohol after treatment can be so disheartening.
 It isn’t the outcome that either of you were hoping for, but it also isn’t the end of the road.
 They can still get better.

 Advice on helping someone who has relapsed

 Don’t ignore, dismiss or enable the problem

-Be mindful not to make excuses for their behaviour to others or help when their drink or drug use leads to them becoming irresponsible.
+Also, be mindful not to enable their behaviour.
 Don’t phone in sick for them at work, don’t lend them money and don’t buy alcohol or drugs for them.
 When thinking about how to help someone who has relapsed, always remember that you shouldn’t be doing anything that makes it easy for them to continue with their destructive behaviour.

 Don’t be afraid to stand firm and stand back